-On residual charging arrangements, Ofgem's minded to position is to implement a fixed charge with charges are set for individuals in customer segments, with these segments being based on an existing industry approach.
+On residual charging arrangements, Ofgem's 'minded to position' is to implement a fixed charge, with charges set for individuals in customer segments, with these segments based on an existing industry approach.

-The impact for electricity storage is potentially negative.
-This is because currently these residual charges are collected through consumption.
-Thus, measures that reduce demand (such as installing renewable electricity generation and a battery) can reduce these costs.
+The impact for electricity storage is potentially negative because these residual charges are currently collected through consumption.
+As a result, measures that reduce demand, such as installing renewable electricity generation and a battery, can reduce these costs.
 A fixed charge means that these costs cannot be avoided, reducing the business case for measures that reduce demand.
 This approach is considered fairer to electricity consumers that cannot avoid these costs.

-On embedded benefits, Ofgem is proposing to remove some of the remaining embedded benefits.
-Specifically:
+On embedded benefits, Ofgem proposes removing some of the remaining embedded benefits, specifically:

-- Set the Transmission Generation Residual to zero, subject to maintaining compliance with the current cap on overall transmission charges to generators.
-This will remove a benefit to larger generators which receive a credit from these charges at present. - Remove the Embedded Benefit relating to charging suppliers for balancing services on the basis of gross demand at the relevant grid supply point. - Apply balancing services charges to smaller embedded generation.
+Set the Transmission Generation Residual to zero, subject to maintaining compliance with the current cap on overall transmission charges to generators.
+This will remove a benefit to larger

+- generators which receive a credit from these charges at present. - Remove the Embedded Benefit relating to charging suppliers for balancing services on the basis of gross demand at the relevant grid supply point. - Apply balancing services charges to smaller embedded generation.

-According to RegenSW, the combination of removal of some embedded benefits and the addition of balancing service charges potentially reduces the revenue prospects of distribution connected assets18.
+According to RegenSW, the combination of removing some embedded benefits and adding balancing service charges potentially reduces the revenue prospects of distribution connected assets (Regen, 2019a).

-Aurora have undertaken an analysis of the TCR on embedded battery storage projects19.
+Aurora have undertaken an analysis of the TCR on embedded battery storage projects (Aurora Energy Research, 2019).
 According to their analysis:

-"...the TCR changes, taken in isolation, undermine the economics of [distribution connected renewables and batteries].
+...the TCR changes, taken in isolation, undermine the economics of [distribution connected renewables and batteries].
 Embedded battery storage projects would see higher network charges under the proposals; whilst demand response and Behind the Meter schemes would see a significant source of value removed.
 Batteries would be unable to make these revenues up in the Capacity Market due to their low de-rating factor.
-Since batteries are often deployed alongside renewables, battery economics would be further affected due to the fact that the TCR will hold back the rollout of renewables."
+Since batteries are often deployed alongside renewables, battery economics would be further affected due to the fact that the TCR will hold back the rollout of renewables.